Ajoy-1704001/OOP/class_relationship.md

 >Team [teamName=Software]

 ### Composition
 Composition follows **Part-Of** relationship.
 In this case, Owner class owns the other class object.
 Suppose, Class A owns the object of class B. So, object of B will only be created when object of A is created.
 So, what's the difference between Aggregation and Composition?
 Mainly, In aggregation, we use the reference of the object in case of creating a relation.
-On the other hand, owned objects are created inside the owner class which results interdependency.
+On the other hand, In composition, owned objects are created inside the owner class which results interdependency.
 Owned objects will be deleted if the object of owner class gets destroyed.
 ```java
 public class Composition {
     public static void main(String[] args) {